-York University Joined over 2 years ago
+York University Joined about 3 years ago

 In the "Organize Tasks" row, I can't read the text on the screenshot.
 If you're using an actual screenshot from the software, you might consider creating a more readable version in Sketch or Photoshop to use on the site.

 Same goes for the "Focus your Time" row.

 The purple button color lacks contrast against the green background.
 It's also not a good color mix IMO.
 Try a palette generator like https://palx.jxnblk.com/ to see if you can find a more complementary color.

 Haven't heard the podcast but I imagine it's because everyone converges towards the same exact art style, making every site look incredibly generic.
 Here's an article from AIGA that describes the phenomenon: https://eyeondesign.aiga.org/dont-worry-these-gangley-armed-cartoons-are-here-to-protect-you-from-big-tech/

 Beautiful!
 So nice to see writing on the web that's more than a block of paragraphs locked into a templated design.

 I got used to the Powerpoint style navigation after a while, and can understand why you chose to use that format.
 But my initial temptation was to exit the site, due to needing to press a key everytime.
 And the Bitstrips style character drawings made it feel very 2012-y.

 My suggestion would be to use a dark background instead of images, because a) they don't look good on desktop and b) it reduces on-screen clutter, increases contrast and lets the user focus on the content.
 You can use a background image to introduce a new section maybe, but the content slides should stay minimal.

 Finally, please include a Table of Contents so users can quickly navigate to the part of the study they're interested in.
 Not everyone will want to start from Slide 1.